freemint/teradesk/readme.txt

 Some Very Unlikely To Happen Future Developments
 ================================================

-- There are  no plans  to enable desktop background pictures in TeraDesk.
+- There are  no plans  to handle desktop background pictures in TeraDesk.
 It would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, it is the opinion  of the  current maintainer that background pictures are in fact distracting  to  the user and a waste of system resources.
-However, MyAES provides this feature for (almost) any desktop and maybe XaAES will have a similar capability some day.
+However,  MyAES,  as well as  D.Mequignon's  utility named PICDESK provide this feature for (almost) any desktop.
+It seems that this functionality can be built into XaAES without too much trouble.
+  The hypertext manual for TeraDesk explains how TeraDesk should be set to use the background picture provided by an AES or other agent.